Alaska Fishing Guides

 The River boasts outstanding runs of all 5 species of Pacific Salmon, sea run Dolly Varden, and resident Leopard Rainbow Trout and Grayling.
 The Lodge is a fixed camp on the banks of the main branch just above tidewater, and is not a fly out Lodge, so weather is rarely an issue.
 Access the over 490 miles of fishable water via a fleet of high speed jet boats.

-Trophy Rainbow Trout Fishing on the Kenai River
+Trophy Rainbow Trout Fly Fishing Guide

 - One of the first trout fishing outfitters on the Kenai River and started by the legendary Curt Trout in 1984.